magdevlena/users-app/README.md

 #### Calculations

 It is possible to adjust details how calculations for user are performed, using below settings.
-To learn more about possible valueas and their meaning see: [
+To learn more about possible values and their meaning see: [
 BigDecimal (https://docs.oracle.com/javase/8/docs/api/java/math/BigDecimal.html)

 ```yml